nz-social-wellbeing-agency/mha_data_definition/README.md

 ## Getting Help
 More information to come.
-For now email info@siu.govt.nz
+For now email info@swa.govt.nz

-Tracking number: SIU-2017-0138